Maha-Magdy/hello-react-front-end/README.md

 ## About

-A "Hello react front-end" is a sample application to practice how to connect the frontend with an (API)[https://github.com/Maha-Magdy/hello-rails-back-end.git] was created using ruby on rails.
+A "Hello react front-end" is a sample application to practice how to connect the frontend with an [API](https://github.com/Maha-Magdy/hello-rails-back-end.git) was created using ruby on rails.
 It is a Single Page App (SPA) that allows users to:

 - Read a random greeting message.

-This website was built with React.

 ## Built With

 - HTML, CSS, JavaScript.